Travlars/120-hour-epic-sax-marathon/sudoku.markdown

     [current-set]
 ~~~

-If we have found a valid solution, return it in a vector (We'll see soon why
+If we have found a valid solution, return it in a vector (we'll soon see why
 in a vector).
 Okay, so if we're not done yet, what are our options?
 Well, we
 need to try adding some element of `a-set` into `current-set` and try again.
 What are the possible elements for this?
 They are those that are not yet in